 Nonces

-In DNAnexus, a nonce is a string that uniquely identifies a request against our API.
-The use of a nonce will ensure that regardless of how many times a request is made, the result will be the same as a single successful request.
+In DNAnexus, a nonce is a string that uniquely identifies a request against the DNAnexus API.
+Using a nonce ensures that regardless of how many times a request is made, the result remains the same as a single successful request.
 This is particularly useful for handling network failures.
-If a response is dropped on its way back to the client, the client may reissue the request with the nonce which our API will recognise as a previous request and return an exact replica of the dropped response.
+If a response is dropped on its way back to the client, the client can reissue the request with the nonce, and DNAnexus API recognizes it as a previous request and returns an exact replica of the dropped response.

-The routes that currently use this nonce field primarily revolve around project, data object, and job creation.
-The use of a nonce with these routes will prevent a client from accidentally creating multiple items when only one was intended.
+The nonce field is used primarily in routes for project, data object, and job creation.
+Using a nonce with these routes prevents a client from accidentally creating multiple items when only one is intended.
 The routes are as follows:

-As a nonce is a unique identifier of a request, the input used in a request should remain unchanged when retrying with a nonce.
-If any change is made to the input, the API will consider it a separate and different request and throw an InvalidInput error.
-Additionally, the nonce field may not exceed 128 bytes in a UTF-8 encoded string.
+As a nonce is a unique identifier of a request, the input used in a request must remain unchanged when retrying with a nonce.
+If any change is made to the input, the API considers it a separate and different request and throws an InvalidInput error.
+The nonce field must not exceed 128 bytes in a UTF-8 encoded string.

-As nonces are intended to be used for recovery and retry of dropped requests within a short span of time, the above behavior is only guaranteed if the second request is issued within one hour of the original request.
-After that time, the second request may result in a newly created object (as if the nonce had not been supplied).
+Nonces are designed for recovery and retry of dropped requests within a short time period.
+This behavior is guaranteed only for second requests made within one hour of the original request.
+After one hour, the second request may create a new object (as if no nonce was supplied).

 Last updated